Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: the non-linear sigma model

 where a dashed line denotes an external auxiliary field, is contained in a pair or triple of standard diagrams, for example

 where a dashed line denotes the propagator for a conjugate pair of auxiliary fields.
 Note that the completion of an auxiliary diagram to a standard diagram is unique.
-This completion is moreover a non-degenerate operation by definition: if the completion were to have a non-trivial kernel, then we could remove these auxiliary field modes from our theory, because their whole purpose is to reproduce a standard diagram.
-As no modes or terms can be projected out, the duality for standard diagrams necessarily implies CK duality for auxiliary diagrams.\footnote{The same evidently also holds in any strictified CK-dual theory, e.g.~Yang--Mills theory discussed in \cref{ssec:offshell_lift_YM}.}
+This completion is moreover a non-degenerate operation by definition: if the completion were to have a non-trivial kernel, then we could remove these auxiliary field modes from our theory because their whole purpose is to reproduce a standard diagram.
+As no modes or terms can be projected out, the duality for standard diagrams necessarily implies CK duality for auxiliary diagrams.\footnote{The same evidently also holds in any strictified CK-dual theory, e.g.~Yang--Mills theory discussed in \cref{ssec:offshell_lift_YM}.} This completes the proof of the validity of off-shell CK duality up to potential counterterms for the non-linear sigma model.